 You’ll need to plan for two or three long walks each day for either of these breeds, but this is especially important for Belgian Malinois.
 In fact, you may find it necessary to engage in vigorous play for about 30 minutes a day to keep your Malinois happy and satisfied.

 Do you have a Belgian Malinois or a German Shepherd?
-Where do you stand on the Belgian Malinois Vs German Shepherd debate?
+Where do you stand on the Malinois Vs GSD debate?

 Have you been happy with your choice?
 We’d love to hear your thoughts about these two breeds.

-Let us know about your experiences and your stance on the Belgian Malinois Vs German Shepherd debate in the comments below.
+Let us know about your experiences with the Belgian Malinois and German Shepherd in the comments below.